 If an incumbent Superior Court Judicial Officer fails to file a Declaration of Intention by the end of the Declaration of Intention filing period, persons other than the incumbent may file a Declaration of Intention no later than the first day for filing Nomination Papers.
-For additional requirements, see DECLARATION OF INTENTION information on pages 51-52. § 8023
+For additional requirements, see DECLARATION OF INTENTION information on pages 54-55.

-In any county in which only the incumbent has filed Nomination Papers for the office of Superior Court Judge, his or her name will not appear on the ballot unless there is filed with the Registrar of Voters' office, within 10 days (March 8, 2014 through March 17, 2014, 5:00 p.m.) after the final date for filing nomination papers for the office, a petition indicating that a write-in campaign will be conducted for the office and signed by at least 0.1 percent registered voters qualified to vote with respect to the office, provided that the petition shall contain at least 100 signatures but need not contain more than 600 signatures.
+In any county in which only the incumbent has filed Nomination Papers for the office of Superior Court Judge, his or her name will not appear on the ballot unless there is filed with the Registrar of Voters' office, within 10 days (March 12, 2016 through March 21, 2016, 5:00 p.m.) after the final date for filing Nomination Papers for the office, a petition indicating that a write-in campaign will be conducted for the office and signed by at least 0.1 percent registered voters qualified to vote with respect to the office, provided that the petition shall contain at least 100 signatures but need not contain more than 600 signatures.
 NOTE: If a non-incumbent candidate for the office of Superior Court Judge is the only candidate who filed Nomination Papers, his or her name will appear on the ballot. § 8203

-If nomination documents for an incumbent officer of a county office are not delivered by 5:00 p.m. on the 88th day before the Statewide Direct Primary Election, any person other than the person who was the incumbent on the 88th day shall have until 5:00 p.m. on the 83rd day before the election to file nomination documents for the elective office.
+If nomination documents for an incumbent officer of a county office are not delivered by 5:00 p.m. on the 88th day before the Presidential Primary Election, any person other than the person who was the incumbent on the 88th day shall have until 5:00 p.m. on the 83rd day before the election to file nomination documents for the elective office.
 The filing period is not extended if there is no incumbent eligible to be elected. § 8024

-If only one person has declared a candidacy for a voter-nominated office at the primary election and that candidate dies after March 7, 2014, but on or before March 12, 2014, any person otherwise qualified may circulate and deliver nomination documents for the nomination for that office to the county elections official by 5:00 p.m. on March 21, 2014. § 8025
+If only one person has declared a candidacy for a voter-nominated office at the Primary Election and that candidate dies after March 11, 2016, but on or before March 16, 2016, any person otherwise qualified may circulate and deliver nomination documents for the nomination for that office to the county elections official by 5:00 p.m. on March 25, 2016. § 8025

-The period for filing Nomination Papers for a nonpartisan office shall be reopened in an election where the incumbent who is a candidate for a nonpartisan office where only one other candidate has filed, excluding any write-in candidates, has qualified and either the challenger or the incumbent dies after March 7, 2014 but before March 27, 2014.
-Any qualified person may deliver nomination documents to the office to the Registrar of Voters no later than March 27, 2014.
+The period for filing Nomination Papers for a nonpartisan office shall be reopened in an election where the incumbent who is a candidate for a nonpartisan office where only one other candidate has filed, excluding any write-in candidates, has qualified and either the challenger or the incumbent dies after March 11, 2016 but before March 31, 2016.
+Any qualified person may deliver nomination documents to the office to the Registrar of Voters no later than March 31, 2016. § 8027

-If by 5:00 p.m. on March 12, 2014, only one person has been nominated for each trustee area for County Board of Education, or no one has been nominated for the offices, and a petition signed by 10% of the voters or 50 voters, whichever is the smaller number, in the district or trustee area, if elected by trustee area, requesting that an election be held has not been presented to the Registrar of Voters, appointment will be made in lieu of election.
+If by 5:00 p.m. on March 16, 2016, only one person has been nominated for a trustee area for County Board of Education, or no one has been nominated for the office, and a petition signed by 10% of the voters or 50 voters, whichever is the smaller number, in the district or trustee area, if elected by trustee area, requesting that an election be held has not been presented to the Registrar of Voters, appointment will be made in lieu of election.
 Ed.
 Code §§ 5326, 5328

-If an incumbent is a candidate for a nonpartisan office and only one other candidate, excluding write-in candidates, has qualified to have his or her name placed on the ballot for that office, and either the challenger or incumbent dies after the hour of 12:01 a.m. on March 27, 2014, an election shall not be conducted, no votes cast for that office shall be counted, and if counted the votes shall be null and void. § 8026
+If an incumbent is a candidate for a nonpartisan office and only one other candidate, excluding write-in candidates, has qualified to have his or her name placed on the ballot for that office, and either the challenger or incumbent dies after the hour of 12:01 a.m. on March 31, 2016, an election shall not be conducted, no votes cast for that office shall be counted, and if counted the votes shall be null and void. § 8026